When AI Safety Becomes a Supply Chain

 Mandated logging produces records.
 Escrow services hold those records “safely” for later inspection or legal necessity.
 Together, they create permanent memory for systems that should forget.
 Customers now have their data exposed to third and fourth parties they will never meet.

-Every prompt, every response, every ambiguous edge case becomes an artifact to be stored, transferred, and reviewed.
-Control moves outward.
-Responsibility diffuses.
-A new class of firms emerges whose sole product is being trusted.
+Every prompt, every response, every ambiguous gray area or edge case becomes an artifact to be stored, transferred, and reviewed by others.
+Control moves outward while responsibility diffuses.
+A new class of firms emerges whose sole product is being trusted to hold our memories.

-This is safety as liability management, not safety as understanding.
+This is safety as liability management, their liability protection, not ours.

 And it introduces a paradox: systems are punished for forgetting, even when forgetting is the most humane response.
 Temporary confusion becomes permanent evidence.
 Context dissolves, but the record remains.